 3. Get customers to trust you.

-Make customers’ testimonials, as well as your rewards and certificates, visible and within reach.
-Don’t go overboard though because this may seem shady and fake instead.
+Make customers testimonials, as well as your rewards and certificates, visible and within reach.
+Don’t go overboard though, as this may seem shady and fake instead.

 4. Don’t be shy about your achievements.

-Brag about great reviews, high customer satisfaction scores, and anything else that may convince potential customers that your products are worth the money.
+Brag about great reviews, high customer satisfaction scores, and anything that may convince potential customers your products are worth the money.

-“82% of consumers read online reviews for local businesses, and 52% of those aged 18-54saying they always read reviews.” (source)
+82% of consumers read online reviews for local businesses, and 52% of 18-54-year-olds saying they "always" read reviews. (source)

 That’s enough data to prove it’s worth some effort, right?